MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/microsoft-search.md

                     </div>
                     <div class="cardText">
                         <h3>FAQs</h3>
-                        <p>Get answers to some of the commonly asked questions about Microsoft Search in Bing</p>
+                        <p>Get answers to some of the commonly asked questions about Microsoft Search</p>
                         <p><a href="faqs.md">Browse the FAQ</a></p>
                     </div>
                 </div>